These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Ohio

-Sunday, Ohio Gov. Mike DeWine announced he was issuing a statewide stay-at-home order.
+Sunday, Gov. Mike DeWine announced he was issuing a statewide stay-at-home order.

-The order goes into effect Monday at 11:59 p.m. and will remain in place until at least April 6, DeWine said.
+The order goes went into effect March 23 and will remain in place until at least April 6, DeWine said.

 Essential businesses and restaurants for takeout will be allowed to stay open.